Three low-mass companions around aged stars discovered by TESS: Summary

 \section{Summary}

 In this paper, we confirmed one brown dwarf, TOI-2336b, and two objects near the hydrogen burning mass limit, TOI-1608b and TOI-2521b, transiting three aged stars.
 We analyzed space and ground photometry as well as RVs from ground-based high-resolution spectra.
 TOI-2336b has a radius of $1.05\pm 0.04\ R_J$, a mass of $69.9\pm 2.3\ M_J$ and an orbital period of 7.71 days.
 TOI-1608b has a radius of $1.21\pm 0.06\ R_J$, a mass of $90.7\pm 3.7\ M_J$ and an orbital period of 2.47 days.
 TOI-2521b has a radius of $1.01\pm 0.04\ R_J$, a mass of $77.5\pm 3.3\ M_J$ and an orbital period of 5.56 days.
 Their host stars are F (TOI-2336, TOI-1608) and G (TOI-2521) type subgiant stars.
+In addition, we detected the secondary eclipse signal in the light curve of TOI-1608, while no signal was detected for TOI-2336 and TOI-2521.
+The corresponding constraints on the effective temperatures are $2983\pm 90$ K for TOI-1608b, <3566 K for TOI-2336b, and <3143 K for TOI-2521b.

 We found that all three companions have inflated radii via comparison to the evolution models for brown dwarfs and low mass stars.
 Combining data from the literature, we fitted a relationship between radius, mass, and incident flux for brown dwarfs and low mass stars, and we found that they are different between these two populations and also differ from the relationship of hot Jupiters.
 We found weak but statistically significant positive correlations between radius and flux for both brown dwarfs and low mass stars, which indicates that these companions may also be inflated by the irradiation from host stars as hot Jupiters, though to a much lesser degree.